NoahBakayou/Blockchain-Crypto-Simulation/README.md

 # Lab_2_CSIS_294

-Simple group project to get coding experience with multithreading and Merkle roots.
+### Project to get coding experience with multithreading and Merkle roots.

-Skills covered in this lab that were reviewed in class:
+### Skills covered in this lab that were reviewed in class:

 • SHA256 Hashing • Merkle trees • Multithreading